-In its filing with the Commission, the clearing agency included statements concerning the purpose of and basis for the Advance Notice and discussed any comments it received on the Advance Notice.
-The text of these statements may be examined at the
+In its filing with the Commission, the clearing agency included statements concerning the purpose of and basis for the proposed rule change and discussed any comments it received on the proposed rule change.
+The text of these statements may be examined at the places specified in Item IV below.
+The clearing agency has prepared summaries, set forth in sections A, B, and C below, of the most significant aspects of such statements.